lobanovam/HashTable/README.md

 |---------------|---------|------------|-----------|--------------|---------|---------|----------|
 | dispersion    | 12112   | 1534       | 530       | 20,4         | 9,7     | 7,4     | 2,4      |

-So, the diagrams were made for 7 Hash Functions. \
 Let's order them according to their performance:

 1) FAQ6Hash